saeedrila/Remedy_v2_backend/README.md

 1.0.2b:
 * Time and time zone added to the generic API window.

+1.0.3b:
+* Changes made according to bugs raised by project partner in boarding week.
+* Minor changes in the asgi.py file, now the server is running with 'daphne backend.asgi:application' command.
+* Installed new package for http2 and tls support.

 ## Prerequisites:
 I am using VSCode for my development and its integrated terminal.
 Any IDE and command prompt is enough.